The flags of Cuba and Venezuela

 While some try to portray Cuba as having a good education system and a first-world health care system, neither of these perceptions is the reality.
 Castro did improve literacy rates on the island.
 The goal of his program was not to improve the lives of the average Cuban but rather to give his regime the ability to have its propaganda read by more people.
 Information, especially from outside Cuba, was and is tightly controlled.

-As for Cuban health care, there is one facility in the country used by the governing class and foreigners with some modern technology and medicines.
+As for Cuban health care, there is one facility in the country used by the governing class and foreigners that has some modern technology and medicines.
 Every other facility in Cuba is sub-standard and lacking in basic supplies.

 Cuba is a police state that denies its people any civil or fundamental human rights.
 Although it’s challenging to access accurate figures, it is generally accepted that tens of thousands of Cubans were executed for political reasons during Castro’s rule.
 It is believed that hundreds of thousands more Cubans were imprisoned for so-called crimes against the state or even the most minor offenses, including such indiscretions as taking a tip from a foreigner.